devicedrivendev/apitest/README.md

 ## Tasks

-You are required to complete the give code so that it data from these APIs every day and save into database.
+You are required to complete the code.

 You will to create following apis.

+### 1. Scheduler

+Application should fetch the users and posts from above mentioned apis daily and save it to database.

-### 1. Users API
+### 2. Users API
 This Api should list all users
 URL: http://localhost:8080/users
 Sample Response: